marshka/ml-20-21/assignment_1/general_feedback.md

 ## Hypothesis testing, null hypothesis, p-value and confidence intervals

-- Not all of you used a statistical test, as we seen during the lectures and in one lab, to determine which model is "statistically better".
+- Not all of you used a statistical test, as we saw during the lectures and in one lab, to determine which model is "statistically better".
 We were expecting you to do this (both in task 2 and 3) and the "statistically" part was a hint, so that you are at least familiar with the idea of a statistical test, although we have not gone into the details of statistical tests.

+    - To assess which model is statistically better, some of you used the R^2 metric, which I don't think we have seen during the lectures, although it's mentioned in the chapter on linear regression of one of the textbooks of the course

 - Be aware of the fact there are other hypothesis tests apart from the ones we have seen during the lectures; to use a specific hypothesis test, you need to make some assumptions;

     - one important thing when using a hypothesis test is to clearly define what the "null hypothesis" is; the alternative hypothesis would just be the complement

     - then you also need to define a so-called "statistical level" (often denoted by the Greek letter "alpha"), which is a threshold probability that allows you to reject the null hypothesis (and we say with "statistical significance"); typical values of alpha are 0.01 or 0.05;
+        - Almost no one did this!

     - You can think of the p-value as a "conditional probability" where the condition is that the null hypothesis is true, so we can write it as follows p-value = P(test statistic in some range given that null hypothesis is true),

-        - (However, note that some people will claim that this definition of the p-value is wrong because, when dealing with p-values we are in the realm of "frequentist statistics", so we cannot condition on the null hypothesis, which would not be a random variable (but could be a random variable in Bayesian statistics): see here https://normaldeviate.wordpress.com/2013/03/14/double-misunderstandings-about-p-values/ or here https://theoreticalecology.wordpress.com/2013/03/15/is-the-p-value-a-conditional-probability/.
+        - (However, note that some people will claim that this definition of the p-value is wrong because, when dealing with p-values we are in the realm of "[frequentist statistics](https://stats.stackexchange.com/q/22)", so we cannot condition on the null hypothesis, which would not be a random variable (but could be a random variable in Bayesian statistics): see here https://normaldeviate.wordpress.com/2013/03/14/double-misunderstandings-about-p-values/ or here https://theoreticalecology.wordpress.com/2013/03/15/is-the-p-value-a-conditional-probability/.
 But, for simplicity, you can ignore this.)

         - (What is definitely not true is that the p-value is the probability the the null hypothesis is true: this is wrong!)

     - after having performed your hypothesis test, if the p-value < alpha, you reject the null hypothesis; this does not mean that the null hypothesis is false, but it only means that what you observed (e.g. a specific sequence of coin tosses, if that was the experiment, and, more precisely, the test statistic computed based on what you observed) is "unlikely" if the null hypothesis is true

-    - if the p-value >= alpha, you cannot immediately accept the alternative hypothesis, but you can just say that you "fail to reject" the null hypothesis; (however, there's another framework for hypothesis testing where you may accept the alternative hypothesis: see this https://www.sjsu.edu/faculty/gerstman/EpiInfo/pvalue.htm)
+    - if the p-value >= alpha, you cannot immediately accept the alternative hypothesis, but you can just say that you "fail to reject" the null hypothesis

+        - (almost no one really made this conclusion, which I think it's due to the fact that the professor did not emphasize this point/topic);

+        - (however, there's another framework for hypothesis testing where you may accept the alternative hypothesis: see this https://www.sjsu.edu/faculty/gerstman/EpiInfo/pvalue.htm)

     - So, the significance level is also the probability of mistakenly rejecting the null hypothesis (i.e. the probability of rejecting the null hypothesis if it was true);
         - So, the significance level is the probability of making false positives, where